Skip to content

 We already possess analogies for this.
 Most people do not refrain from cannibalism because of law enforcement or deterrence.
 They refrain because the act does not register as a live option.
 It does not feel tempting, strategic, or imaginable; it sits outside the space of consideration.

-This as a selection argument
+A selection argument

 This idea is best understood as a behavioral variant of the Great Filter.